 Ans: d

-Response: See section 1.2, Basic Statistical Concepts
+Response: See section 1.2, Data Measurement

 Difficulty: Easy

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-35. Miguel Hernandez, Senior Vice President of Human Resources at Memorial Hospital is exploring the usage of nursing overtime in the emergency department during the last operating year.
-Staffing records and emergency department visits for all 360 days between the period of January 1, 2012, and December 31, 2012, are selected for analysis.
-Miguel’s dataset can best be classified as a
+61. Miguel Hernandez, Senior Vice President of Human Resources at Memorial Hospital is exploring the usage of nursing overtime hours in the emergency department during the last operating year.
+Staffing records and emergency department visits for all 365 days between the period of January 1, 2018, and December 31, 2018, are selected for analysis.
+Miguel’s collection method can best be classified as a

 a) statistic